Warlaan/csharp/docs/ABOUT.md

 __Statically-typed__ means that identifiers have a [type](https://en.wikipedia.org/wiki/Type_system#Static_type_checking) set at compile time--like those in Java, C++ or Haskell--instead of holding data of any type like those in Python, Ruby or JavaScript.

-__Object-oriented__ means that C# provides imperative [class-based objects](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/object-oriented-programming) with features such as single inheritance, interfaces and encapsulation.
+__Object-oriented__ means that C# provides [class-based objects](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/object-oriented-programming) with features such as single inheritance, interfaces and encapsulation.

 __Declarative__ means programming [what is to be done](https://stackoverflow.com/questions/1784664/what-is-the-difference-between-declarative-and-imperative-programming), as opposed to how it is done (a.k.a imperative programming) (which is an implementation detail which can distract from the domain or business logic).